julian-molina/Documentation/pages/suite/suite-sparta-bots-layers.md

 permalink: suite-sparta-bots-layers.html
 ---

-{% include note.html content="To learn to use these products from within strategies, see the [Sparta Indicators](suite-sparta-indicators.html) page." %}
+{% include note.html content="This page covers the use of Sparta indicators on the charts.
+To learn how to use these products from within strategies, see the [Sparta Indicators](suite-sparta-indicators.html) page." %}

 ### Relative Strength Index (RSI 14)